Uljei/MNIST_Classification_project/README.md

      |___ test_model.py
      |___ test_visualization.py
 How to use?
-We provide a notbook file model_demo.ipynb for a clear presentation.
+We provide a notebook file model_demo.ipynb for a clear presentation.
-One can also implement the project by following the steps:
+One can also implement the project by the following steps:
-<1> Run Functions.py and Visualization.py first for initializatoin
+<1> Run Functions.py and Visualization.py first for initialization
 <2> Run model.py gives all the results as required in the project.
     You can adjust the model parameters, including the activation functions, loss, layers, and number of nerouns, as needed.
 <3> Run HyperparamStudy.py for detailed hyperparameter study.